catboost/catboost/catboost/docs/en/concepts/export-coreml.md

 {% include [export-to-core-ml-core-mle__intro](../_includes/work_src/reusage-python/core-mle__intro.md) %}

-The following example showcases how to train a model using [CatBoostClassifier](python-reference_catboostclassifier.md), save it CoreML using the [save_model](python-reference_catboostclassifier_save_model.md) function and import the model to XCode:
+The following example showcases how to train a model using [CatBoostClassifier](python-reference_catboostclassifier.md), save it CoreML using the [save_model](python-reference_catboostclassifier_save_model.md) function and import the model to Xcode:

 1. Train the model and save it in CoreML format.